ivankocienski/PlaceCal-Handbook/glossary.md

 **Turfs** are the neighbourhood regions (Hulme, Moston) or interest groups (Cycling, Age Friendly) that Secretaries manage.
 These allow Secretaries to decide what to show on their Sites.

-**Comissioners** are the people who fund PlaceCal and want to use it to help people work together in their region.
+**Commissioners** are the people who fund PlaceCal and want to use it to help people work together in their region.
 They commission one or more Turfs, by funding us to train a Secretary \(employed by you or us\), and funding our **PlaceCal Developers** to update and maintain the site.